-Controlling exposures to occupational hazards, including the risk of infection, is the fundamental method of protecting staff.
+Controlling exposures to occupational hazards, including the risk of infection, is the fundamental method of protecting healthcare workers.
 Below is a graphic specifying the general principles of prevention legislated in the Management of Health and Safety at Work Regulations 1999, Regulation 4, Schedule 1.
-It details the most to the least effective hierarchy of controls and can be used to help implement effective controls in preventing the spread of COVID-19 within health and care settings.
-Staff should employ the most effective method of control first.
-Where that is not possible, all others must be considered.
+It details the most to the least effective hierarchy of controls and can be used to help implement effective controls in preventing the spread of COVID-19 within healthcare settings.
+The hierarchy of controls will help protect all users of the NHS facility and not just staff.
+NHS Boards and NHS staff should first employ the most effective method of control which inherently results in safer control systems.
+Where that is not possible, all others must be considered in sequence.
 PPE is the last in the hierarchy of controls.

-Hierarchy of Risk Controls graphic
+Hierarchy of Risk Controls